frederic-perez/AmE-dictionary/data/dictionary.md

 __back in the day__ _idiom_ At a time in the past that is remembered with fondness or nostalgia.
 __back off__ _phr v_ :four: To retreat or draw away.
 __back out__ _v_ :three::hammer:
-__back to the salt mines__ _idiom_ Back to one's job or daily work, especially when it is very hard or unpleasant.
+__back to the salt mines__ _idiom_ Back to one’s job or daily work, especially when it is very hard or unpleasant.
 (Workers in salt mines were often slaves and prisoners.)
-Sometimes used humorously. _I'm not excited to get back to the salt mines on Monday._
+Sometimes used humorously. _I’m not excited to get back to the salt mines on Monday._
 __back up__ _v_ :four: __1__ To move backwards.
-This phrase is commonly used to refer to maneuvering a car in reverse. _Back up, you're standing too close to me!_ _If you back up a little, then your car will be completely in that parking space._ _Traffic will back up as if two lanes were blocked._
+This phrase is commonly used to refer to maneuvering a car in reverse. _Back up, you’re standing too close to me!_ _If you back up a little, then your car will be completely in that parking space._ _Traffic will back up as if two lanes were blocked._
 __back-of-house__ _Back-of-house technology._
 __back-office__ _Back-office analytics._
 __back-to-back__ _adj_ _informal_ :five: Consecutive. _His back-to-back victories in the Hungarian and Belgian Grands Prix._